Frequently Asked Questions

 Your PropertyI have a gravel driveway.
 Can you still blow snow from it?

 Yes, we can; however, not until the ground freezes and the gravel hardens into place due to the risk of damage to your property and/or our equipment.
-Therefore, for the first couple of snowfalls at the beginning of the season and during winter thaws, all we can do is help pack it by driving over it to create a base for the winter.
+Therefore, for the first couple of snowfalls at the beginning of the season and during winter thaws, all we can do is help pack it by driving over it to provide a path for you to get out and help create a base for the winter.
 You should do the same by driving and parking on it to pack it.
 Once the base is established, our operators make every effort to be as careful as possible; however, some gravel may be blown onto your lawn as it’s impossible to avoid some gravel displacement until a suitable base is well established.

 In the rare event that this should happen, please let us know that cleanup of gravel will be required in the Spring by sending us an email at firstname.lastname@example.org with your service address in the “Subject” line.
 We will send someone as soon as the snow has melted, the ground has thawed and is dry enough to clean it up without damaging your lawn.

 Our driveway markers start going up in mid-October and are removed after April 15th.
 Please do not throw the markers away, as they can be reused.
 If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office by emailing us at email@example.com with your service address in the “Subject” line so we can collect them as scheduled.

 To safely service your property, our operators are trained to clear within 12” of driveway markers and 16” of parked vehicles and/or buildings, including garage doors and building overhangs.